-WILL be at Spartanburg on the 17th inwill be at spartanburg on the 17th instant, and remain for one week, for the purpose of closing up my NOTES AND ACCOUNTS.
+WILL be at Spartanburg on the 17th in stant, and remain for one week, for the purpose of closing up my NOTES AND ACCOUNTS.
 Persons owing me will please call and settle, as I will regret the necessity of sueing any of my friends.
-Currency is all I require of you, if you will pay the notes promptly.
+Currency is all I require of you, if you will pay the notes